laromicas/datoso_seed_fbneo/README.md

 Datoso requires python 3.11+.

+For latests dats it is needed to extract them from fbneo windows executable files.

 Use pip (recommended to use a virtual environment):
 If you only need this plugin you can install it directly